Afra01Afra/ml-based-disease-prediction/disease-prediction-ml/README.md

 ## Project Overview

-This is an end-to-end machine learning project that predicts diseases based on user-reported symptoms.
-The entire code is contained in a single Python file, making it simple and self-contained.
-It includes data preprocessing, exploratory analysis, handling class imbalance, training multiple machine learning models, evaluation using various metrics, robustness testing, and a prediction function for real-time symptom-based disease prediction.
+This ML system predicts diseases from symptoms using XGBoost (handles sparse data well), CatBoost (excels with categorical features), and LightGBM (optimized for speed).
+We preprocess symptom data, address class imbalance with SMOTE, train/evaluate models, and deploy a prediction function showing top-3 likely diseases with confidence scores.

 ## What This Project Does